Sideload for Garmin fēnix · epix · Forerunner · in beta

 Every screen below is the real app, running on a fēnix 8.

-Large altitude readout in freefall
+Large 4.20 km altitude readout, locked, in freefall

 The number, big